 - Content that depicts a staged meet-up that is used to accuse an identifiable individual of egregious misconduct with a minor, without the presence of law enforcement.

 - Content reveling in or mocking the death or serious injury of an identifiable individual.

-- Content that displays or shows how to distribute non-consensual sexual imagery.
+- Content that shares, requests or shows how to distribute non-consensual intimate imagery

 If the primary purpose is educational, documentary, scientific, or artistic in nature, we may allow content that includes harassment.
 These exceptions are not a pass to harass someone.
 Some examples include: